DigitariaWebs/Quick-Connex/docs/TRANSFER_APPROVAL_SYSTEM.md

 The transfer approval system implements a comprehensive workflow where:
 1. **Managers** create transfer requests
 2. **Admins** receive email and SMS notifications for approval
-3. **Admins** can approve or reject transfers via email links or API calls
+3. **Admins** can approve or reject transfers via the admin dashboard
 4. **Approved transfers** are published to employees for assignment
 5. **All parties** receive appropriate notifications throughout the process